 (This article appeared in Body Mind Spirit Magazine in May 1995.)

 Blue-green algae have been around for three and a half billion years.
-They are primitive foods that contain the highest food energy, highest nutrient values, and use up the least amount of the planet's resources.
+They are primitive foods that contain the highest food energy, highest nutrient values, and use up the least amount of the resources of the planet.
 I have been using spirulina for nineteen years and the blue-green algae called Aphanizomenon Flos Aquae (AFA) for thirteen years.
 Because of this and my clinical experience with both of these wonderful algae, almost every time I give a lecture people tend to ask me about every aspect of them.
 This article is an opportunity to share my clinical experience as a physician as well as provide the consumer report-type information about these algae that so many people seem to be requesting.

 Collectively, algae supply 90 percent of the world’s oxygen and potentially 80 percent of its food.
 Another advantage of the blue-green algae is their position at the bottom of the food chain.
 The higher up on the chain one eats, the higher the concentrations of herbicides, pesticides, and radioactivity.
 Flesh food, for example, has 14 times more herbicides and pesticides than fruits and vegetables.

 People have understood the importance of blue-green algae as a food source for at least four thousand years; Chinese herbalists have been taking it to treat vitamin deficiency diseases for thousands of years.
 The Mayans and Aztecs regularly ate freshly harvested algae.
 The Kanembu natives living near Lake Johann in Chad in the deep African Sahara are still making and eating algae cakes.
-In the last 30 years, people in the United States have begun to explore the use of blue-green algae as a high nutrient food.
+In the last 30 years, people in the United States have begun to explore the use of blue-green algae as a high-nutrient food.

 The two main classes of blue-green algae that have drawn my attention are spirulina and AFA, the blue-green algae grown in Upper Klamath Lake in Oregon.
 I was first introduced to spirulina when I was working as a holistic physician with many people, including my family, who were spending long periods of time in India.
 Those on prolonged stays who took one tablespoon per day of spirulina were physically healthier than those who did not take spirulina.

 Curious about its makeup, I discovered that spirulina, per gram, could be the most cost-effective, nutritious, and well-rounded food on the planet, and that it stores almost indefinitely.
 It contains a protein complex that is about 95 percent assimilable.
-Other properties which establish it as a superfood choice are that it has: all the essential amino acids in correct proportion; the much-needed omega-3 and 6 fatty acids; high concentrations of human-active B-12; glycolipids and sulfonolipids; the full spectrum of vitamins; 17 different beta-carotenoids; over 2000 enzymes; a full spectrum of well-assimilated minerals; and it is especially high in iron and magnesium.
+Other properties that establish it as a superfood choice are that it has: all the essential amino acids in correct proportion; the much-needed omega-3 and 6 fatty acids; high concentrations of human-active B-12; glycolipids and sulfonolipids; the full spectrum of vitamins; 17 different beta-carotenoids; over 2000 enzymes; a full spectrum of well-assimilated minerals; and it is especially high in iron and magnesium.
 Spirulina is the only substance that contains high amounts of phycocyanins which seem to be a powerful immune stimulant and anti-cancer force.

-Spirulina is second only to mother's milk in concentrations of natural gamma-linolenic acid (GLA) Its high GLA content leads me to call it the "mother's milk" of the planet.
+Spirulina is second only to mother milk in concentrations of natural gamma-linolenic acid (GLA) Its high GLA content leads me to call it the „mother milk“ of the planet.
 Spirulina is 0.5 percent glycogen, which is ready-made glucose in a stored energy form.
 It contains 9 percent rhamnose, which is a biologically active and unique sugar important for transporting essential nutrients across the blood-brain barrier.
 The cell wall of spirulina has high concentrations of mucopolysaccharides, which make the cell wall easily digestible and provide needed materials for the formation of glycoprotein, a combination of complex carbohydrate and protein complexes that are important for the building of cell membranes.

 Spirulina is also a powerful alkalinizing and healing food.
 A large body of scientific research has documented its healing power for hypoglycemia, diabetes, Chronic Fatigue Syndrome, anemia, ulcers, hepatitis, and its ability to boost the immune system.
 It has also been shown to help repair free-radical damage.
 The anticancer effects of spirulina have been researched and established by Harvard Medical School which found it to be highly effective in treating cancer in hamsters.